IAM Policy Simulator (Offline) - Client-Side IAM Decision Diamond Evaluator

 Last Updated:

-Simulate AWS IAM policy evaluation entirely in your browser - no sign-in, no account, no data sent to AWS.
+Simulate AWS IAM policy evaluation entirely in your browser - across all seven stages of the IAM Decision Diamond (Explicit Deny, RCP, SCP, Resource-based, Identity-based, Permission Boundary, Session policy) with same-account vs cross-account semantics - no sign-in, no account, no data sent to AWS.

 All processing is performed entirely in your browser using client-side JavaScript.
 No data is transmitted to any server.
 Your policies and request context never leave your device.